Logo Aletsch Arena

 Best time of the year

-The best time to hike the UNESCO High-Altitude Alpine Trail and overall in the Aletsch Arena is undoubtedly from July to late September.
+The best time to hike the UNESCO High-Altitude Alpine Trail and overall in the Aletsch Arena is undoubtedly from July to October.
 This period is when the weather is the most stable with the longest daylight hours.
 During this time, the high-altitude meadows bloom with colorful alpine flowers, and the trails are mostly snow-free.
 In June there might be some snow on the trails but by July it should be melted.
 However, always check the trail conditions before you go!

 Safety & Gear